This post explains the challenges we’ve addressed to turn WPCompendium.org into the “ultimate” WordPress step-by-step guide for beginners.

 Whether you are a home-based or small business, a medium to large company, a community-based group, church, school or non-profit organization, feel free to use our WordPress tutorials to learn how to build, manage, and grow a professional business website or personal blog with minimal cost and no coding skills required.

-The Ultimate WordPress Guide For Beginners – Format
+The Ultimate Guide About WordPress For Beginners – Format

 WordPress is continually changing and evolving.
 This makes updating content in PDF files and videos difficult.

-(WordPress regularly releases new updates!
+(WordPress regularly releases new versions!
 Source: WordPress Versions)

-We have chosen to build the “ultimate step-by-step guide for beginners about WordPress” online, as this allows us to keep all of the content regularly updated, add additional information when required, keep everything organized in logical sequence, and fully interlink related content for ease of navigation.
+We have chosen to build the “ultimate guide for WordPress beginners” online, as this allows us to keep all of the content regularly updated, add additional information when required, keep everything organized in logical sequence, and fully interlink related content for ease of navigation.

-The Ultimate Step-By-Step Guide About WordPress For Beginners – Content
+The Ultimate Step-By-Step Guide For WordPress Beginners – Content